 It took about 2 hours to seal every joint.
 The roof was the hardest.
 It was so hard that I can't imagine how the manufacturer expects you to install the weather stripping up there.
 You'd have to get your entire body weight up there on top of the greenhouse.
 Maybe they expect you to build a scaffolding and stand on that?
 It is borderline ridiculous.

 In any case, even installing the silicone up there was a challenge, and quite dangerous.
 We found that leaning a 6' step ladder on the side wall and carefully climbing to the 4th step got us high enough that the tip of the caulking tube just reached the peak.
 Just don't make a mess up there because it will be awfully hard to clean up.
 Cut the tip of the caulking a little big and at and angle and you can really fill in the gaps well in just one pass.

 Once the silicone finished curing, structurally the greenhouse was much more stable.
 In fact it's just about rock solid now with almost no movement when you lean on it.

 It's finally time to install the last 4 pieces of trim.
 Surprise!
 They're bent!

-We hadn’t noticed this when unpacking the greenhouse because they were wrapped in plastic.
+We hadn't noticed this when unpacking the greenhouse because they were wrapped in plastic.
 We bent them back straight but they look awful.
-We went ahead and installed them just to get the project looking completed, and then called the manufacturer to get some replacements sent out.
+We went ahead and installed them just to get the project looking completed, and then called the manufacturer to get some new ones sent out.

 Note: The manufacturers phone number has changed from the one that is printed on the newest revision manual.
 The correct phone number for EasyGrow customer service is: 1-877-782-4482

 I got a real live person on the phone right away and told her my problem.
-She took my name and address and the list of 4 bent part numbers and said replacements would ship out FedEx the next day.
+She took my name and address and the list of 4 bent part numbers and said new ones would ship out FedEx the next day.
 Quick and easy.
 Good customer service!